 Postdocs: We do not have any open postdoctoral positions at present, but I am open to discussions with anyone who has or is seeking independent research funding.

-Field technicians: We are not hiring for technician positions, but check back mid-winter to learn about opportunities for the 2024 field season.
+Field technicians: We are not hiring for technician positions, but check back early in the new year to learn about opportunities for the 2025 field season.